 Dr. Cardozo is a board-certified reproductive endocrinologist providing care for all aspects of infertility.
 Her areas of research interest include fertility preservation and the effect of obesity on reproductive outcomes.

-Dr. Frishman is a reproductive endocrinologist and the Ob/Gyn Residency Program director at Women & Infants Hospital.
+Dr. Frishman is a reproductive endocrinologist and the Director of the Women and Infants’ Fertility Center.
 He specializes in infertility and reproductive endocrinology.

 Dr. Snegovskikh enjoys helping patients have a family and has a special interest in treating infertility due to endocrinological disorders.

 Dr. Wheeler specializes in reproductive endocrinology and infertility.
 She works to improve the quality of life for women with reproductive health issues from adolescence to menopause.

 Upon completion of residency, physicians are able to practice independently in their generalist field while receiving fellowship training in their chosen subspecialty under the guidance of board-certified physicians in that subspecialty field.
 Our fellows have completed their residency training in obstetrics and gynecology and are receiving their subspecialty training in reproductive endocrinology and infertility.

 Dr. Huber received his medical degree in 2012 from Louisiana State University Health Sciences Center and completed his residency in obstetrics and gynecology in 2016 at Women & Infants Hospital/Warren Alpert Medical School.
 He is in his first year of subspecialty training in reproductive endocrinology and infertility.

 Dr. Mensah received her medical degree in 2010 from the University of Chicago in Illinois and completed her residency in obstetrics and gynecology at Johns Hopkins Hospital in Baltimore, Maryland in 2014.
 She is in her third and final year of subspecialty training in reproductive endocrinology and infertility.